 Plan your campaign – Utilise the resources issued by the student voice team alongside talking to your campaign manager to formulate how you want your campaign to look and what does success look like for you as a individual candidate.
 Please note: those nominated for Full-Time Officer Positions are eligible to receive a reimbursed campaign budget of £50.00, and those nominating themselves for forum positions are eligible for a reimbursed campaign budget of £0.00 this Summer Elections

-Begin your election campaign – You can start campaigning once voting opens on _____ until it closes on midday within the timeframe advertised by the Students Union.
+Begin your election campaign – You can start campaigning once voting opens on __26th May 9am___ until it closes on 30th May 12 midday.

 Await the results and big decision! – once voting closes, be in SUHQ with your campaign manager if you are running for a full-time officer position to await the results.
 Otherwise if you are running for a forum member position please keep an eye out on the Warwick SU website where the results will be presented to the student body.